tsemaylo/DerivativeSolver/design/docs/notes.md

 **SolverApplication** on this picture represent the application component.

-The **Mathematical expression parser** component implements the parsing mechanism and exposes the interface to the application.
+The **MathParser** component implements the parsing mechanism and exposes the interface to the application.
 It also provides the data structures representing the syntax tree (**Expression**) and predefines the interface (**Visitor**) to implement operations over this syntax tree like differentiation or optimitzation/simplification of the structure.

 The component **Visitors (operations)** contains implementation of Visitor interface which is used by **SolverApplication**.

-### Design of the Parser component
+### Design of the MathParser component

-The **Parser** implement parsing logic according to the grammar.
+The parser implements parsing logic according to the grammar.
 The grammar is built of **Rule**s which are implementing certain [grammar rules](grammar.md).
 The parser implements the "Shift-Reduce" method, at least some sort of it, because of the simplicity of implementation.
 With this approach the high performance can't be anticipated and it is not a priority so far.

+The parser can be viewed as independent entity and distributed in the form of library, which can be eventually used by more than one application.

+Piblic interface of the **MathParser** is:

+* Interface **Parser**
+* **Expression** and all its children
+* Service functions:
+  * Factories for parser and to build the syntax tree.
+  * Generating the string representation of the syntax tree.
+* **Visitor** interface

 Detailed decomposition of this component into classes is provided on the picture below.

 ![Parser of mathematical expressions](img/designParser.png)

-The parser can be viewed as independent entity and distributed in the form of library, which can be eventually used by more than one application.

-The digram below explains the structure of rules based on the [grammar description](grammar.md).
+The diagram below explains the structure of rules based on the [grammar description](grammar.md).

 ![Parser-Rule](img/parserRule.png)